 PFAs: Benefits for everyone

 The spectrum of benefits arising through the application of phytogenics in animal nutrition is as broad as their mode of action: Phytogenics used as natural flavour enhancers have been proven to provide a return on investment.
-They also have been proven to reduce ammonia, methane and other greenhouse gas emissions.
 The botanical compounds are proven safe for consumers, and can help improve profitability and sustainability in animal production.

 Advantages of using PFAs arise on different levels in the animal production process:

 - Animals benefit by supported health and strengthened immune system by reduced intestinal inflammation, promoted intestinal flora and reduced ammonia emissions.

 - Consumers benefit by totally safe and natural products within the food chain, evading the risk of establishing resistances against antibiotics.

 Zootechnical registration: an independent evaluation